Skills type-safety-validation

 Best Practices

-• Validate data at every external boundary, including forms, APIs, webhooks, and environment variables.
+• Validate untrusted data at every external boundary and return clear, structured errors.

 Avoid